Accessibility Tools

 EUA closely follows developments in the field of academic recognition and advocates for enhanced efforts to provide clear information and training to HEI staff responsible for academic recognition.
 The Association does so through participation in various projects (e.g. the Thematic Peer Group on the implementation of the Lisbon Recognition Convention in EHEA countries – Constructing recognition in the EHEA (TPG-LRC CoRE)) and notably coordinated the Erasmus+ co-funded “Spotlight on recognition” project (2020-2022).
 The need for information and training is particularly pressing due to the high degree of decentralisation in the implementation of recognition processes and decisions, as outlined above.

-EUA also represents the European university sector in policy-making processes such as the work of the Council of Europe’s Ad-Hoc Working Group on Automatic Recognition and the Global University Associations Forum (GUAF), whose working priorities for the period 2022/2023 include international mobility and recognition.
+EUA also represents the European university sector in policy-making processes such as the work of the Council of Europe’s Ad-Hoc Working Group on Automatic Recognition and the Global University Associations Forum (GUAF), which in 2023 issued a joint statement on the Global Recognition Convention.